 In the days approaching the eclipse, watch and listen for signs and inner whispering about what to set as your intention.

-Seeking an Astrological Consultation with a trusted source is also a great way to receive some guidance about mantra practice during the eclipse to support your health and wellness goals.
+Seeking an Ayurvedic Astrological Consultation with a trusted source is also a great way to receive some guidance about mantra practice during the eclipse to support your health and wellness goals.

 Step #3 • Remember Eclipse Come in Twins (and sometimes Triplets)